torrvision/crayon/client/lua/README.md

 #### OpenSSL troubleshooting

-On some distributions installing `luasec` (which lua-requests depends on) will fail with some form of this error:
+On some distributions / OSs installing `luasec` (which lua-requests depends on) will fail with some form of this error:

 ```